alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   @axes_map = {}
 end
 ```
-In Magick backend, during initialization an *axes_map* hash is defined which will later be used to store properties for X and Y axis corresponding to this particular axes which is currently being used.
+In Magick backend, during initialization an *axes_map* hash is defined which will later be used to store properties for X and Y axis corresponding to this particular axes which are currently being used.

 ## Setting up the background gradient
 Now, the **set_background_gradient** function is: